vloveringGitHub/exercise/demo.md

-My first markdown file.
+My first markdown file!

 Making a change to test Git commands!

-Adding a fourth line.
+Adding a fourth line!
 This is it.
-Really it is.
+Really it is!